 1 cup semisweet chocolate chips

-Preheat the oven to 350 degrees.
-While the oven is heating, place the pecans in an oven-safe skillet and roast in the oven for five minutes.
+Preheat the oven to 350° F. Lightly grease or line a baking sheet with parchment paper.
+While the oven is heating, place the pecans in an oven-safe skillet and roast in the oven for 5 minutes.
 Remove from oven.

-Roll dough into walnut-sized balls, place on parchment-sheet lined cookie sheets and bake for 14-17 minutes.
-Should make about 24 cookies.
+Roll dough into walnut-sized balls, place the sheet and bake for 14-17 minutes.
+Allow to cool before serving.